 Below you can find a short dictionary that can help you get a better grasp on the context of the terms used in our documentation.

-check - Defines the status of the component/relation and therefore represents the graphic presentation of the health status in the StackState view.
+check - it defines the status of the component/relation and therefore represents the graphic presentation of the health status in the StackState view.
 It is responsible for determining the health status of the component based on the telemetry streams.

 event - StackState records every change detected in the IT environment as an event.
 Events are always bound to one or more topology elements.

-gremlin - A graph traversal language.
+gremlin - is a graph traversal language.
 Find out more on Gremlin here.

-groovy - A multi-faceted language for the Java platform.
+groovy - is a multi-faceted language for the Java platform.
 Find out more about Groovy here.

 prefix - STQL query that is specific to a role.
 It is added as a query prefix to every query executed by users in that role.